This is something I wish I had when I got into painting miniatures, a glossary of terms.

 This painting technique is not unique to miniature painting, and it’s also very much as it sounds.
 Sponging is where you take a sponge, apply paint to it, and apply the paint from the sponge on to the miniature.

 A sponging painting technique creates a textured look, which is great for say rocky textures or even worn leather.
-Honestly, you can use sponging for a whole lot of things.
+Honestly, you can use sponging for a whole lot of things, like weathering and battle damage.
 It’s easy to do and the results can be very impressive.

 The leather cloak on this model was done with sponging.
 You can see the textured look it created.
 By using different colors and sponging them on, I was able to create some depth to it.